qwint/pseudoregalia-archipelago/README.md

 4. Create a shortcut to Pseudoregalia_AP/pseudoregalia.exe and rename it "Pseudoregalia_AP" (or whatever else you like).
 Place it on your desktop or in your games folder or whatever.
 5. Launch the shortcut, which should open Pseudoregalia.
 Start a new file.
-6. Once you've loaded into dungeon, press F10 to open the in-game console, and enter your connect message:
+6. Once you've loaded into dungeon, press `enter` to open the in-game console, and enter your connect message:

 `/connect ip:port slotname password`